Kamyabs/Passminator/README.md

 # Passminator
-local password manager/generator writen in pure python
+local password manager/generator GUI writen in pure python

 - save passwords localy on your pc in text file (some people think its safer )
 - generate complex and numbers/letters only passwords